defeo/defeo.github.io/cv.md

 and the software implementation.

 I am interested in computer algebra systems and expressive programming languages for doing mathematics.
-I like to use Sage in my investigations and I have distributed some software using it.
+I like to use SageMath in my investigations and I have distributed some software using it.

 #### PhD supervision